PdCure.org

 FDA Compassionate Use:

 This protocol relates to the use of an investigational medicine outside of a clinical trial to treat a serious or life-threatening condition.
-Mercury toxicity is often such a condition.
 A request for "Compassionate Use" or "Expanded Access" must be requested by a licensed doctor and approved by the FDA for an individual.
 Requests are made by phone or email.
 Adverse events must be immediately reported to the FDA.

 EAPs conditions of use: